sagemath/trac_to_gh/Issue 8638.md

 # Issue 8638: iconv -- make with SAGE_CHECK="yes" fails on iconv with x86_64 ubuntu

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8638

 Original creator: was